JuliaArrays/StaticArrays.jl/README.md

 These statically-sized arrays are identical to the above, but are defined as mutable Julia `type`s, instead of `immutable`.
-Because they are mutable, they allow `setindex!` to be defined (achieved through pointer manipulation).
+Because they are mutable, they allow `setindex!` to be defined (achieved through pointer manipulation, into a tuple).

 As a consequence of Julia's internal implementation, these mutable containers live on the heap, not the stack.
 Their memory must be allocated and tracked by the garbage collector.
-Nevertheless, there is opportunity for speed improvements relative to `Base.Array` because (a) there may be one less pointer indirection and (b) their (typically small) static size allows for additional loop unrolling and inlining.
-They are also very useful containers that can be constructed on the heap and later copied as e.g. an immutable `SVector` to the stack for use, or into e.g. an `Array{SVector}` for storage.
+Nevertheless, there is opportunity for speed improvements relative to `Base.Array` because (a) there may be one less pointer indirection, (b) their (typically small) static size allows for additional loop unrolling and inlining, and consequentially (c) their mutating methods like `map!` are extremely fast.
+They also happen to be very useful containers that can be constructed on the heap and later copied as e.g. an immutable `SVector` to the stack for use, or into e.g. an `Array{SVector}` for storage.

-Convenience macros `@MVector` and `@MMatrix` are provided.
+Convenience macros `@MVector`, `@MMatrix` and `@MArray` are provided.

 ### `FieldVector`